 There is no phone reception in town other than BSNL network and although a couple of places advertise Wi-Fi, it rarely works and is hardly strong enough to do very much other than send a message.

+There are plenty of sights and things to do in Spiti Valley to keep you entertained for days.
+Although, you could also just spend time staring at the incredible scenery if you wanted.
 Spiti Valley claims a lot of world records and you’ll likely see ‘the highest this’ and ‘the highest that’ sign posted everywhere.
 Kaza is home to the highest retail petrol pump in the world.
 Nearby Komik, is the world’s highest village accessible by a motorable road, at 4500m.
 A short drive from there is Hikkim, where you’ll find the world’s highest post office.
-It’s considered essential to send a postcard from there with the help of the friendly office attendant.
+It’s considered essential for any Spiti Valley trip to send a postcard from there with the help of the friendly office attendant.

 If you have another day up your sleeve, you can spend time in Pin Valley over the mountains in front of Kaza.
 The main town of Mud, has homestay options available.